 All things considered, the table is marketed as being good for absolute beginners.
 Several of the reviews stated that it was fairly easy to use is you have some experience but it is a lot of cash to start out.

-They stated that the table is more for intermediate djs than for those starting out.
+They stated that the table is more for intermediate djs than beginner djs who’s only starting out.
 It’s not necessarily hard to use but it requires a bit of attunement and is better for those with a little experience under their belt.

 It is a tad on the expensive side and is certainly not the cheapest unit out there, but it’s still not as expensive as some more “professional” models marketed to social media stars and more avid listerners.